 Proposed Bus Stops

-We want you to see the latest station designs that are being considered for the new bus stops for the BRT line.
-The two design concepts (Suspension and Mountain) are inspired by the local characteristics of the cities that make up Pierce County.
+We want you to see the latest station design we are planning for new bus stops for the BRT line.
+We are moving forward with the Suspension design, one of multiple designs considered for the new BRT system.
 Share your thoughts in the Community Feedback section.

 All BRT stations will feature: